 Climate change in Jamaica is forcing small-scale food producers out of business, leading to rising unemployment, poverty and food insecurity.
 INMED's Financing for Climate-Smart Agriculture program helps resolve this crisis by empowering struggling farmers, women, youth and people with disabilities to start aquaponics (hydroponics/fish farming) enterprises.
-This program will provide access to financing, aquaponics technology, training, technical assistance and secure markets.
+This program is providing access to financing, aquaponics technology, training, technical assistance and secure markets.

-Jamaica faces an agricultural sector increasingly affected by climate change, with unemployed food producers lacking business opportunities, youth uninterested in pursuing traditional farming, and insufficient production to provide fresh produce needed to sustain healthy lifestyles.
-New solutions are needed to empower small-scale farmers to grow and sell food more efficiently, earn an income, and raise themselves out of poverty while adapting to climate change and improving food security.
+Jamaica's agricultural sector and local economies have been hit hard by severe climate events, with unemployed food producers lacking business opportunities, youth uninterested in pursuing traditional farming, and insufficient production to provide food security.
+INMED Aquaponics is equipping small-scale farmers to grow and sell more food locally, earn sustainable livelihoods and provide economic development opportunities for their communities while adapting to climate-change realities.

 The program will empower small-scale producers by: Establishing viable agri-businesses through access to climate-smart aquaponics technology, financing and markets; Providing hands-on training and technical assistance on aquaponics technology, business planning/marketing and financial management; Delivering training and capacity-building workshops for future aquaponics trainers to ensure the sustainability of the program; and Connecting small producers to stable markets for their goods.